facebook

 Project 2025: Core goals, key proposals, and controversial policies

 This is installment 3 of our deep dive into Project 2025.
-For installment 2, click here.
+To jump to the first post in the series, click here: What is Project 2025?
+And why should you care?

 We’ve discussed the purpose of Project 2025 – to lay out a systematic blueprint for transforming the United States government from top to bottom over the first 180 days of a new Republican administration and we’ve talked about the parties behind Project 2025 – more than 100 conservative groups headed by the Heritage Foundation and more than 400 individual contributors formerly associated with the first Trump administration (including his chief of staff, Mark Meadows, and Stephen Miller, arguably his most influential political advisor).